kevinsogo/compgen/docs/src/CONTEST.md

 After doing this, and after running all CMS services, you can now easily upload the contest to CMS by taking the following steps:

-- Run `cmsImportUsers path/to/kgkompiled/[contestcode]/contest/ -A` to import all users.
+- Run `cmsImportUser path/to/kgkompiled/[contestcode]/contest/ -A` to import all users.

     - You only need to do this once, even if you have multiple contests.